ZeinabAbdoo/monglish-clubs/README.md

   - WhatsApp button for instant inquiries.
   - Display cart items with clear descriptions and prices.
   - Popup to register student data when checking out.
-- [ ] Ensure the design works in both Arabic and English versions.
 - [ ] Make the cart responsive for both desktop and mobile views.

 ---